bcd/freewpc/machine/tz/tz.md

 Ball Saves: integer, 1
 Ball Save Time: integer, 7
 Installed Balls: integer, 6
-Disable Clock: yes_no, YES
+Disable Clock: yes_no, NO
 Disable Gumball: yes_no, NO
 Powerball Missing: yes_no, NO
 Have Third Magnet: yes_no, NO
 Mute/Pause: yes_no, YES
 TZ Flipcodes: yes_no, YES
 TZ Mag Helpers: yes_no, YES

-# No lock needed to relight Gumball
-Easy Light Gumball: yes_no, YES
+Snake Wrap:yes_no, YES

 # Hit Slot/Piano to relight if < 8 door_panels
-Easy Light Door panels: yes_no, YES
+Easy lite door: yes_no, YES

 # Used by the autofire, turn on if autofire opto fails
-Fire when detected empty: yes_no, NO
+Fire empty: yes_no, NO

+# No lock needed to relight Gumball
+Easy Lite Gumball: yes_no, YES

 # Do not grab the ball on the right magnet if gumball is lit
-Gumball over Camera: yes_no, NO
+No grab gumball: yes_no, NO

+# Show advanced info during bonus
+Adv bonus info:yes_no, YES

+# Tweak the drop time for the throw automatically
+# Doesnt currenly work
+Auto SWAG:yes_no, NO

+# Dont allow throw, as the drag may cause damage to the table
+Mag Throw:yes_no, YES

+# Dont allow cradling during multiball
+Dixon anti cradle:yes_no, NO

+# Only allow one high score entry per player (Not working)
+One HS entry:yes_no, NO

+# Set the highest oddchange random award, 20 = 500K
+Oddchange Level:integer, 18

 ##########################################################################
 # Items for the Feature Audits menu.